codeceptjs/CodeceptJS/docs/data.md

   }
 ```

-Then, calling `I.have('user')` inside a test will create a new user for you.
+Then, calling `I.mutateData('createUser')` inside a test will create a new user for you.
-This is done by sending POST request to `/api/users` URL.
+This is done by sending a GraphQL mutation request over Http to `/graphql` endpoint.
 Response is returned and can be used in tests.

-At the end of a test ApiDataFactory will clean up created record for you.
+At the end of a test GraphQLDataFactory will clean up created record for you.
 This is done by collecting
-ids from crated records and running `DELETE /api/users/{id}` requests at the end of a test.
+data from crated records, creating deletion mutation objects by passing the data to the `revert` function provided, and sending deletion mutation objects as requests at the end of a test.
-This rules can be customized in helper configuration.
+This behavior is according the `revert` function be customized in helper configuration.
+The revert function returns an object, that contains the query for deletion, and the variables object to go along with it.

-> See complete reference on [ApiDataFactory](http://codecept.io/helpers/ApiDataFactory) helper
+> See complete reference on [GraphQLDataFactory](http://codecept.io/helpers/GraphQLDataFactory) helper

 ## API Requests Using Browser Session